 - Sport Management | Major

 The Ketner School of Business, Bachelor of Science in Business Administration Program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-Accredited majors include: Accounting, Finance, Management, Marketing, Golf Management and Sport Management.
+Accredited majors include: Accounting, Management, Marketing, Golf Management and Sport Management.
 Associate degree programs in Accounting and Business Administration are also accredited.